10 of the best afternoon teas in Hampshire

 The Tea Cosy, Hurstbourne Tarrant

 This family run business joined The Parlour Tea Room and Rosie Lea as a finalist in our 2014 Food & Drink Awards!
 They offer a range of loose tea, coffee, light lunches and homemade cakes.
+They also have Themed Afternoon Teas in the settings of your favourite characters.

 Long Barn Lavender Café, Alresford